 Whether you are searching for Renaissance architecture or dancing water fountains, Dubai really does have it all and provides one of the greatest shopping experiences.
 Here are our 5 best places to shop in Dubai:

 1. Dubai Mall

 This mall has to be the most famous of all of the shopping malls.
 The Dubai Mall is one of the world’s largest and has its own waterfalls, giant aquarium and an outdoor water show as well as 1,200 high street and designer shops.
-It’s more like it’s own city and unlike your average mall, you won’t just find row of shop windows in this giant mall with more than 1200 retail stores.
-Instead you’ll an aquarium larger than a house, and an ice rink which rivals the size of an olympic rink to keep you entertained.
+It’s more like its own city and unlike your average mall there are more than 1200 retail stores.
+Instead, you’ll an aquarium larger than a house, and an ice rink which rivals the size of an olympic rink.

 You can even take skating lessons here but most visitors come here to experience the daily performances of the Dubai Fountain is all its dancing glory.
 Visit at 6pm for a more spectacular show at dusk where sprays of up to 450 feet fall over the Burj Lake accompanied by music.
 There’s a reason it’s the most popular mall in Dubai.

 2. Mall of the Emirates

 Aptly named as the mall of the whole seven states, this has to be one of the most unique malls in the world, mainly because it comes with its giant snowglobe.
 If you’ve ever wanted to ski in the Middle East, this is the place to come and experience a winter wonderland and escape the outdoor heat.
 If skiing isn’t your thing, maybe you’ll prefer an afternoon in the 4D theatre, unique to the Middle East.

 There really is no need to experience another mall after this one, with more than 550 shopping outlets.
 Ideally situated near Metro Station 2, you’ll find the brands that you love such as London born – Cath Kidston.